dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-an-activex-control-in-wpf.md

 - Hosting the ActiveX control on a WPF Page.

- When you have completed this walkthrough, you will understand how to use Microsoft ActiveX controls in your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)]-based application.
+ When you have completed this walkthrough, you will understand how to use Microsoft ActiveX controls in your WPF-based application.

 ## Prerequisites
  You need the following components to complete this walkthrough: